zooniverse/panoptes/README.md

 0. Create and run the application containers by running `docker-compose up`

-0. After step 5 finishes, open a new terminal and run `frake db:create db:migrate` to setup the database
+0. After step 5 finishes, open a new terminal and run `frake db:setup` to setup the database

 0. To seed the development database with an Admin user and a Doorkeeper client application for API access run `frails runner db/fig_dev_seed_data/fig_dev_seed_data.rb`